Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

 \subsection{First-stage BDT}

-The first-stage training (BDT1) is designed to loosely separate signals from generic backgrounds.
+The first-stage training (BDT1) is designed to loosely separate signals from generic backgrounds using event level kinematic features and not the specific decay processes.
 The training follows the procedure described in Ref.~\cite{Amhis_2021}, the only change being the inclusion of the $\BTauNu$ process in the signal sample set.
-The BDT is trained with \xgboost~\cite{xgb} using the following features: \begin{itemize} \item Total reconstructed energy in each hemisphere; \item Total charged and neutral reconstructed energies in each hemisphere; \item Charged and neutral particle multiplicities in each hemisphere; \item Number of tracks in the reconstructed PV; \item Number of reconstructed $3\pi$ candidates in the event; \item Number of reconstructed vertices in each hemisphere; \item Minimum, maximum, and average radial distance of all decay vertices from the PV. \end{itemize} Distributions of all input features are summarised in Appendix~\ref{app:BDT_vars}.
+The BDT is trained with \xgboost~\cite{xgb} using the following features, which are chosen to provide the complete information of the overall event topology: \begin{itemize} \item Total reconstructed energy in each hemisphere; \item Total charged and neutral reconstructed energies in each hemisphere; \item Charged and neutral particle multiplicities in each hemisphere; \item Number of tracks in the reconstructed PV; \item Number of reconstructed $3\pi$ candidates in the event; \item Number of reconstructed vertices in each hemisphere; \item Minimum, maximum, and average radial distance of all decay vertices from the PV. \end{itemize} Distributions of all input features are summarised in Appendix~\ref{app:BDT_vars}.

-The BDT is found to have a receiver operating characteristic (ROC) curve area of 0.983, indicating an excellent separation between signals and backgrounds.
+The optimal configuration of this is BDT found to feature 1000 trees, with a maximum number of cuts of 5 and a learning rate of 0.3.
+It is found to have a receiver operating characteristic (ROC) curve area of 0.983, indicating an excellent separation between signals and backgrounds.
 The BDT performance is illustrated in Fig.~\ref{fig:BDT1}, where the BDT distributions in $\BcTauNu$, $\BTauNu$, and each type of inclusive $Z$ background are shown alongside their corresponding efficiency profiles.
 The signal efficiency for $\BTauNu$ is slightly worse than that of $\BcTauNu$ because its kinematic properties are more similar to generic $\Bu$ decays in $Z \to b\bar{b}$ backgrounds.

 A comparison of BDT performances on training and testing datasets is also provided in the right plot of Fig.~\ref{fig:BDT1}.
 For this purpose, the testing dataset is a randomly sampled subset of the analysis samples, which are statistically independent of the training samples.
 Each line in this plot is profiled with $5\times10^5$ events.
 A good agreement in the efficiency profiles of training and testing samples is seen for efficiencies down to $10^{-3}$.
 When background efficiencies go below $10^{-3}$, the efficiency profiles of training and testing samples start to mildly deviate from each other, due to the limited number of remaining events.